Share On Social!

 Participants meet several times over a month for 4-hour discussions.

 They watch videos, work in teams, and have real discussions.
-They talk about how trauma impairs early childhood development and increases risk for truancy, dropping out of high school, substance abuse, and other risky behaviors.
+They talk about how trauma impairs early childhood development and increases risk for truancy, dropping out of high school, substance use disorder, and other risky behaviors.

 Equal Justice USA’s program tries to ensure that: